Bonsai for Beginners

 The number one cause of most bonsai tree deaths is under-watering.
 Because the soil layer is so shallow, it is prone to drying out very quickly.
 Bonsai trees should be watered right when the top layer of soil appears dry.
 Depending on the type and size of your tree, as well as the type of soil you use, the frequency of watering can differ and can even be once a day.
 Therefore, it’s best to water each of your bonsai plants individually, instead of sticking to a routine.

 When watering your bonsai tree, the main goal is to fully saturate the root system with water.
 To ensure proper saturation, keep watering until water escapes through the draining holes.
 To allow for proper draining, many bonsai trees come with a tray to collect excess water.

-Overwatering can also be detrimental for your bonsai tree.
-Symptoms of an overwatered bonsai include: yellowing of leaves and the shriveling of smaller branches.
+Overwatering can also be detrimental to your bonsai tree.
+Symptoms of an overwatered bonsai include the yellowing of leaves and the shriveling of smaller branches.
 If a bonsai is overwatered, its roots are drowning in water and are deprived of oxygen which prevents further growth to support the tree.
 Overwatering can also result from poor-draining soil.

 To ensure that you are watering your bonsai properly, you’ll need to assess your bonsai tree daily.
 The rule of thumb is to water as soon as the soil appears dry.

 Pruning is essential for keeping bonsai trees small and for maintaining their compact shape.
 There are two main types of pruning: maintenance pruning and structural pruning.